mcabaj/nmt-metrics/README.md

-﻿# NMT = Native Memory Tracking of Container memory for Java Apps
+﻿#  Native Memory Tracking (NMT) of Container memory for Java Apps

 ## What does this Library do ?
 This library adds custom [native memory tracking](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr007.html) metrics to the `/metrics` spring boot endpoint.

 ## Why will I ever need Java Native Memory Tracking ?

-When moving Java apps, unlike in the past, with CF there is a hard limit on total system memory before.
-Deploying to WAS/WebLogic/JBOSS (or any other application container) is going to be done on a system with swap space.
+In a bare-metal  or a virtualized VM environment, deploying an app to WebSphere, WebLogic or JBOSS results in a JVM running on a system with plenty of swap space.
 That means if they don’t have their memory settings quite right, the worst thing that will happen is that they use a bit of swap space.
 If it’s just a little swap, they probably won’t even notice it happening.
+When moving Java applications to container based Platforms like CloudFoundry there is a hard limit on total system memory.
 With container based systems, there’s much less forgiveness in the system.
 Exceeding the memory limit by even a byte will result in your app being killed.

-Diagnosing and debugging OOM errors with Java applications in Cloud Foundry or in any container based platform like Kubernetes or Docker is difficult.
-The OS level metrics are often confusing and don't provide any insight unless you are an expert in Linux system internals.
-I recommend relying on the diagnostics provided by the JVM to track down OOM memory leaks.
+Diagnosing and debugging OOM errors with Java applications in Cloud Foundry or in any container based platform like Cloud Foundry, Kubernetes or Docker is difficult.
+The OS level metrics are often confusing and don't provide any insight unless you are an expert in Linux system internals [spring-boot-memory-performance](https://spring.io/blog/2015/12/10/spring-boot-memory-performance).
+Like David Syer, I recommend relying on the diagnostics provided by the JVM to track down OOM memory leaks.
 The verbose GC logs provide insight into the heap portion of container memory.
 There are a variety of tools available{ [HeapAnalyzer](http://www.eclipse.org/mat/), [gceasy](http://gceasy.io/), [pmat](http://ibm.co/1pUjktc) } to triage and analyze java heaps and verbose GC logs; however getting any insight into native aka non-heap portion of the memory is very difficult.
-The native memory tracking introduced in the JDK from Java 8 provides valuable insight into the portion of the iceberg under water.
+The native memory tracking introduced in the JDK from Java 8 provides valuable insight into the portion of the memory (iceberg) under the heap (water).
 The key element of debugging native OOMs is to understand the metrics report and chart the trend-lines to understand the leaking contributor.

 # Usage